metapolator/metapolator/CONTRIBUTING.md

 # How To Contribute To Metapolator

+The Metapolator project welcomes new contributors.

-We're looking forward to accepting your contributions to this project, from a community idea to a code contribution that is implemented and shipping in the product.
+We're looking forward to accepting your contributions to this project, from idea to a code contribution that is implemented and shipping in the product.
-Here are a few tips to make it happen:
+When we do, you'll be added to the _contributors_ Github team and given commit-access to the project.

+## Code of Conduct

+This Code of Conduct is adapted from [Node's CoC](https://github.com/nodejs/node/blob/master/CONTRIBUTING.md#code-of-conduct).

+* We are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, disability, ethnicity, religion, or similar personal characteristic.
+* Please avoid using that might detract from a friendly, safe and welcoming environment for all.
+* Please be kind and courteous.
+There's no need to be mean or rude.
+* Respect that people have differences of opinion and that every design or implementation choice carries a trade-off and numerous costs.
+There is seldom a right answer.
+* Please keep unstructured critique to a minimum.
+If you have solid ideas you want to experiment with, make a fork and see how it works.
+* We will exclude you from interaction if you insult, demean or harass anyone.
+That is not welcome behavior.
+We interpret the term "harassment" as including the definition in the [Citizen Code of Conduct](http://citizencodeofconduct.org/); if you have any lack of clarity about what might be included in that concept, please read their definition.
+In particular, we don't tolerate behavior that excludes people in socially marginalized groups.
+* Private harassment is also unacceptable.
+No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact Lasse Fister or Dave Crossland immediately with a capture (log, photo, email) of the harassment if possible.
+Whether you're a regular contributor or a newcomer, we care about making this community a safe place for you and we've got your back.
+* Likewise any spamming, trolling, flaming, baiting or other attention-stealing behavior is not welcome.

 ### 1\.
 Discuss!

 First step is to propose what you want to do, so that other members of the community can help your ideas fit into the architecture and schedule of the project.

-If you just have an idea, chat with us in our [G+ Community Page](https://plus.google.com/communities/110027004108709154749)
+If you have an idea or question, chat with us on our [G+ Community Page](https://plus.google.com/communities/110027004108709154749).
+Discussion of non-technical topics like licensing, trademarks or any other high-level project questions are best done here.

-If you have a concrete set of tasks already formed, [file an issue](https://guides.github.com/features/issues/) outlining them.
+If you have a concrete set of development tasks already formed, [file an issue](https://guides.github.com/features/issues/) outlining them.

 We have a detailed interaction architecture plan (on [our wiki](https://github.com/metapolator/metapolator/wiki/interaction-design)), and [milestones](https://github.com/metapolator/metapolator/milestones) that we are following to build this product.
 So it is possible that if you run ahead, your ideas could go to waste if they don't fit smoothly into the project.